-Source: FRA Office of Safety Analysis, retrieved from website on September 23, 2013.
+Source: FRA Office of Safety Analysis, retrieved from website on September 23, 2013. ^a Excludes trespassing incidents.

-- ^a Excludes trespassing incidents. - Incidents, Fatalities, Injuries listed are highway-rail incidents only. - Other incidents include events, other than train accidents or crossing incidents, that caused a death or nonfatal condition to any person.
+Incidents, Fatalities, Injuries listed are highway-rail incidents only.

+Other incidents include events, other than train accidents only. that caused a death or nonfatal condition to any person.
 This can include stumbling, tripping, or getting on and off equipment.